Manav1906/Secure_E-Voting_D-app/README.md

-# Secure Voting System using Ethereum's Blockchain
+# Secure E-Voting System using Ethereum's Blockchain
 ## **Description:**
 A Secure E-Voting Decentralised App using Ethereum Blockchain and Node.js